Poroelastic plate model obtained by simultaneous homogenization and dimension reduction: Setting of the problem

+The parameter $\eta=\eta(h)>0$ serves as a time-scaling parameter.
+One scenario we analyze is when $\lim_{h \to 0} \eta(h)=0$, which results in the quasi-static regime.
+The other scenario is $\eta(h)=1$, leading to the bending regime with inertial term. \CCC In Section \ref{apriori} we will prove {\it a priori} estimates and see how these two regimes influence them.
+Later, in Section \ref{secetanula} and Section \ref{secinertia} we will analyze these two regimes separately, In Section \ref{secetanula} we will analyze the regime $\lim_{h \to 0} \eta(h)=0$, while in Section \ref{secinertia} we will analyze the case $\eta(h)=1$. \BBB

-Here $\tilde{\vect{u}}^h$ is the deformation in the solid, i.e. $\frac{\partial \tilde{\vect{u}}^h}{\partial t}$ is the fluid velocity. $\tilde{p}^h$ is a pressure, $\tilde{\vect{F}}^h$ are volume forces, $\tilde{\kappa}_f^h$ and $\tilde{\kappa}_s^h$ is fluid and solid density (here bounded from below and above positive functions), $\eta=\eta(h)$ is additional small parameter that corresponds to scaling the time (we will analyze the case when $\lim_{h \to 0} \eta(h)=0$, which corresponds to quasi-static case and $\eta(h)=1$ which corresponds to the bending regime with inertal term). $\tilde{\sigma}^{f,h}$ and $\tilde{\sigma}^{s,h}$ are stresses in fluid and solid respectively, $\vect{n}$ denotes the unit normal at the point of interface in \eqref{eq:50} from different side of interface, i.e. at the point of boundary in \eqref{eq:pedro7}. \eqref{eq:44}-\eqref{eq:45} are Stokes equations for incompressible fluid, while \eqref{eq:46} is the equation of linearized elasticity (to al of them we apply appropriate scaling of the constants). \eqref{eq:47} is the continuity of the deformation at the interface ($[\tilde{\vect{u}}^h]$ denotes the jump of the function, i.e. difference of traces from two sides of interface), while \eqref{eq:50} is the continuity of stresses in the normal direction. \eqref{eq:pedro7} is the Neumann boundary condition at the transverzal boundary \{color{red} (this can be changed by adding surface loads)\}, while \eqref{eq:51} is the zero initial condition (our analysis also allows different initial conditions).
-Periodic boundary conditions are imposed on longitudinal boundary by \eqref{eq:53} for simplicity.
+The tensors $\widetilde{\sigma}^{f,h}$ and $\widetilde{\sigma}^{s,h}$, given by \eqref{eq:tensors}, represent the stresses in the fluid and solid, respectively.
+The vector $\vect{n}$ in the second and third equation of \eqref{eq:boundary} denotes the unit normal at the interface point, from different sides of the interface (in the second equation) or at the upper or lower boundary point (in the third equation).

+The equations \eqref{eq:fluid} are Stokes equations for incompressible fluid, while \eqref{eq:solid} is the equation of linearized elasticity (with the appropriate scaling of the constants applied to all of them).
+The first equation in \eqref{eq:boundary} expresses the continuity of the deformation at the interface (here $[\widetilde{\vect{u}}^h]$ denotes the jump of the function, i.e. the difference of traces from two sides of the interface), while the second equation in \eqref{eq:boundary} represents the continuity of stresses in the normal direction.
+The third equation in \eqref{eq:boundary} is the Neumann boundary condition at the upper and lower boundary (this can be modified by adding surface loads, see Section \ref{secgen}), while the first equation in \eqref{eq:initial} represents the zero initial condition (our analysis also accommodates other initial conditions).
+For simplicity, periodic boundary conditions are imposed on the transverse boundary by the second \CCC expression \BBB in \eqref{eq:initial}.
+Different initial and boundary conditions are discussed in Section \ref{secgen}.\BBB
-Considering the scaling it is not obvious at all why to impose this scaling (we will additionally later scale the loads).
-These scalings can always be interpreted as appropriate scalings of viscosity and time, i.e. density (to see that one has to multiply the equations \eqref{eq:44} and \eqref{eq:46} with $h^2$).
-These scalings give the limit Biot's plate equation.